Exposure therapy is a part of Cognitive Behavioral Therapy.

 The choices are among these three.

 - One.
-Pick the previous you just read about, mostly just… misery and anguish – stuck, no action, no progress and without any change whatsoever.
-Forever haunted by the misery of that anxiety and anguish.
+Pick the previous you just read about, mostly just… misery and anguish – stuck, no action, no progress, and without any change whatsoever.
+Forever haunted by the suffering of that anxiety and despair.

 … I wouldn’t say I’m quite sure how to turn into a Stoic sage and role model at that level just yet.
-Sure, I’m doing my best, but until it’s fully clear how to, I’ll use other methods.
+Sure, I’m doing my best, but I’ll use other methods until it’s apparent how to do so.
 The misery part where I’ll have to endure lifelong misery as the first example, where without getting ahead and fear and dread is what controls life sounds… dull – and I don’t know how to turn into someone with the courage of a BALROG as in number two.

 Fear of the dark

-Since that’s what I do… What do you think happened at the night of Halloween?
+Since that’s what I do… What do you think happened on the night of Halloween?